|

 gay guys on a regular

 basis.
-We
+I

 don’t know who makes those